dstndstn/astrometry.net/doc/build-index.rst

 Sloan Digital Sky Survey images, which are 13-by-9 arcminutes.
 Scales 3, 4, and 1 also yielded solutions when they were included.

-You will run build-index once for each scale.
+You will run build-astrometry-index once for each scale.

 Presets in the range -5 to 19 are available.
 The scales for the presets are listed in the `Getting Index Files <http://astrometry.net/doc/readme.html#getting-index-files>`_ documentation.